 The next stage in the full continuum of care will be intensive outpatient (IOP).
 This level of care differs from inpatient since you go from a full-time curriculum of therapy to only part-time.
 You also no longer live at the facility, which means you’ll need to find alternative housing.
 This may come in the form of a sober living home (halfway house) or simply returning home.

 Regardless of the living arrangements you may have, you’ll still need to attend therapy sessions throughout the week at the IOP facility.
 Here, you’ll have several IOP sessions per week, which are usually multiple hours long.
 You’ll still receive fairly intensive clinical intervention with group and individual therapy to help you acclimate to live outside of rehab.

 Since you have more personal freedom and responsibility to your recovery at this stage in addiction treatment, you’ll be given weekly random drug tests.
 This will help ensure that you’re staying on track in your recovery and are abstaining from drugs and alcohol in your free time.

-IOP typically lasts several weeks, making these programs fairly short and sweet.
+IOP typically can go up to several months, making these programs fairly short and sweet.
 However, they are very effective in helping act as a buffer between your early recovery and the potential relapse risks that exist in the community at large.

 After IOP comes routine outpatient programs.
 These programs are similar to IOP in that you still must find alternative housing and commute to sessions, but the number of hours spent in therapy each week greatly diminishes.
 In fact, outpatient usually only occurs for a single one-hour session per week.